I suggest you buckle up if you wanna come on this ride. >:)

 Week 1 Overview (and additional snippets):

 - My writing came slower than molasses.
-Sometimes it took me three hours to reach my daily word count goal.
 Even though it’s producing the best writing of my life instead of my usual 4k an hour of trash, the amount of time required to write quantity over quality ate into nearly all my free time and left me beyond frustrated and super stressed.

 - Because of that, I began to dread my writing time instead of crave it.